 Unplanned inclusion of copyleft open source into proprietary or third party code

-This type of failure occurs during the development process when engineers add open source code into source code that is intended to be proprietary.
-Thus creating a conflict with the open source policy.
+This type of failure occurs during the development process when engineers add open source code into source code that is intended to be proprietary, thus creating a conflict with the open source policy.

 It can be discovered by reviewing and auditing the source code for possible matches with open source code or copyright notices.
 For example, a search for copyright statements in the source code may reveal some unexpected contributor notice, leading to an open source component and thus requiring further investigation.
 Automated source code scanning tools may also be used for this purpose.